 The government estimates that "750,000 lots already represented in the land register contained anomalies" and that "no less than 850,000 properties were not registered separately in the land register".
 Several land surveyors have therefore been appointed by the Government to remedy these shortcomings and update the cadastral plan, sector by sector.

 This "renovation" of the cadastre, which should be completed in 2021 after affecting nearly 3.8 million lots spread across Quebec, may have an impact on your property.
 Indeed, any change in the situation of your property, including the cadastral situation, may require the production of a new location certificate.

 Note that an incorrect cadastral representation can cause inconveniences when selling a property.

 Also, note that the official cadastral plan of the property is not given to the owner when the work is carried out.
 However, owners can consult the cadastral map using the online service Infolot (in french only), which provides access to the interactive map of the Quebec cadastre.

 Are you looking for real estate experts?

-XpertSource.com can help you in your efforts to find a real estate experts.
+XpertSource.com can help you in your efforts to find a land surveyor.
 By telling us about your project, we will refer you to top-rated experts, free of charge!
 Simply fill out the form (it only takes 2 minutes) and you will be put in contact with the right experts.